bitnami/charts/bitnami/opensearch/README.md

 ### Enable bundled Kibana

 This Opensearch chart contains Kibana as subchart, you can enable it just setting the `global.kibanaEnabled=true` parameter.
-To see the notes with some operational instructions from the Kibana chart, please use the `--render-subchart-notes` as part of your `helm install` command, in this way you can see the Kibana and ES notes in your terminal.
+To see the notes with some operational instructions from the Kibana chart, please use the `--render-subchart-notes` as part of your `helm install` command, in this way you can see the Kibana and OS notes in your terminal.

 When enabling the bundled kibana subchart, there are a few gotchas that you should be aware of listed below.